Norman (2016 film): Production

 On November 14, 2014, Richard Gere was set to star in the political thriller Oppenheimer Strategies, written by Joseph Cedar who would also direct the film.
 On January 14, 2015, Charlotte Gainsbourg was added to the cast to play the female lead.
 On February 6, Michael Sheen, Steve Buscemi and Josh Charles were added to the cast to star along with Dan Stevens, Isaach de Bankolé and Lior Ashkenazi.

 Filming was originally set to begin on January 12, 2015, in New York City, but it began on February 8, 2015.
-On February 12, filming was taken place around 93rd Street and Amsterdam Ave in Manhattan.
+On February 12, filming took place around 93rd Street and Amsterdam Ave in Manhattan.

 Release

 The film played at the Telluride Film Festival in September 2016, and then had its international premiere at the Toronto International Film Festival.
 Prior to, Sony Pictures Classics acquired distribution rights in North America, Benelux, Scandinavia, Eastern Europe, and Asia (excluding Korea) to the film and it was then the previous title changed from Oppenheimer Strategies to Norman.

 The US theatrical release was on April 14, 2017.